owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 ### Installing a plugin to a campaign

-Installing a plugin to a boosted campaign can be confusing at times, so this should hopefully give you a good understanding of how it works.
+Installing a plugin to a premium campaign can be confusing at times, so this should hopefully give you a good understanding of how it works.

 Once you've found a plugin on the marketplace that looks great, you need to click on the **Install** button on the top right of the page.

-If you only have a single boosted campaign you are an admin of, the plugin will directly be installed on that campaign.
-If not, an interface listing all your boosted and superboosted campaigns will be displayed, asking you which campaign to install the plugin to.
+If you only have a single premium campaign you are an admin of, the plugin will directly be installed on that campaign.
+If not, an interface listing all your boosted and superpremium campaigns will be displayed, asking you which campaign to install the plugin to.
 Clicking the **install** button will install that plugin to the selected campaign.

 A confirmation message will appear: